Setthathirath: King of Lan Na

 Setthathirath known in Lan Na as Chao Upayo (ᩏᨷ᩠ᨷᨿᩮᩣ, Upayo, lit.
 'The Viceroy Prince'), Son of the King Photisarath of Lan Xang, he was crowned King of Lan Na after the death of his grandfather, Ketklao the previous King of Lan Na, who died without a male heir to the throne and gave his daughter Princess Yotkhamtip in marriage to his father King Photisarath of Lan Xang.

 When King Ketklao died, there was no other descendant available to succeed him.
 High-ranking officials and Buddhist monks therefore agreed unanimously to assign the Lan Na throne to Prince Setthathirath in 1546.
+Following his coronation, King Setthathirath took possession of the Phra Kaew (Emerald Buddha) as his personal palladium.
 According to the Chiang Mai Chronicle, His name was lengthened to Phra Pen Chao Upayovaraj (ᩏᨷᨿᩮᩣᩅᩁᩣᨩ, Upayovarāja)'.

 In 1548 King Setthathirath (as King of Lanna) had taken Chiang Saen as his capital.
 Chiang Mai still had powerful factions at court, and the threats from Burma and Ayutthaya were growing.